aardvark-community/learningAardvark/README.md

 I started this as a toy projekt to learn [Aardvark](https://github.com/aardvark-platform).

-01.07.2023: After Updateing to Aarvark.rendering 5.3 and switching to Vulcan (Thanks to [aszabo](https://github.com/aszabo314)) I had to remove displacemnet mapping.
+01.07.2023: After updateing to Aarvark.rendering 5.3 and switching to Vulcan (Thanks to [aszabo](https://github.com/aszabo314)) I had to remove displacemnet mapping.
 It never worked to my satifaction and with Vulcan it broke completly.
 Maybe I will implement something better sometimes.
 On the other hand, transparency with refraction looks better now and I fixed abient cocclusion.

 To realy "get" a platform of this scope and conceptual deep, I feel I need to implement a sufficient complex app.
 So I did what I wanted to do for a long time: A Rendering Demo exploring some modern shading ideas.